lablup/backend.ai/docs/user-api/vfolders.rst

      - Values
    * - ``invited_ids``
      - ``list[slug]``
-     - A list of invited user IDs.
+     - A list of invited user emails.

 Accepting an Invitation